RIOT-OS/riot-course/README.md

   - preprocessor macro `MODULE_XX`
   - what is built, `Makefile.base`

-- Special things
-  - The standard output
-  - Using `DEBUG` macros

 - The RIOT kernel

   - The boot sequence: `board_init()` => `cpu_init()` => `kernel_init()` => `main()`